This is the second of a two-part post. If you haven’t seen Part one I suggest you read it first.

 In fact research by Wendy Middlemiss, of the University of North Texas, suggests that in some cases at least, it’s the opposite.
 She monitored cortisol levels (cortisol is a hormone that helps mobilize our physiological resources to deal with a challenge or threat) in babies at a New Zealand clinic where they practice a sleep training technique that really does warrant the term “cry it out.”
 In this clinic, after mothers and babies went through their normal bedtime routine the babies were left in a room to, well, cry themselves to sleep, and the mothers were not allow to go back in (nurses went in to check on the babies but they didn’t offer comfort).
 Middlesmiss (who does not espouse controlled crying sleep training methods, by the way) and her team measured the babies’ levels of cortisol on the first and third nights of treatment.
 On the first nights, when the babies were wailing away, they had elevated levels of cortisol (and so did the mothers).
 On the third night, most of the babies were going to sleep with little or no crying.
 But their cortisol levels were still elevated.

-That’s a pretty clear sign that these babies were not physiologically calm when they fell asleep, even though they weren’t crying.
+What exactly does that tell us?
+I couldn’t say and I not sure anyone really can.
+But at the very least it strongly suggests that these babies were not physiologically calm when they fell asleep, even though they weren’t crying.
 Actually, their stress response systems were active.

 Now, this does not prove that the methods used in that New Zealand sleep clinic, or any other of the variations in sleep training methods, damages babies.
 Human beings are resilient and can recover from setbacks – the stress of sleep training is far from the biggest bump in the road a child can encounter.
 But if someone wants to use sleep training and self-soothing in the same sentence, the most scientifically accurate thing to say would be that ignoring a baby’s cry is a disruption of the social process by which babies learn to self-soothe.
 Dr. Porges refers to it as “a violation of the child’s biological expectation of safety from an external source.”

 Keep in mind that all babies will experience these violations from time to time – not just in the context of sleep training, but for all the myriad reasons that parents can’t necessarily attend to babies immediately: having other children to care for, other responsibilities to attend to, being exhausted or frustrated or ill.
-(Children will also experience similar violations many times in interactions with peers and other people as they grow up.)
+Children will also experience similar violations many times in interactions with peers and other people as they grow up.
 Babies are designed to withstand some of these violations, provided that for the most part parents do respond, not just to a baby’s distress, but also to their other bids for social interaction.

 So with respect to sleep training, for me, it’s not a question of absolute right and wrong, it’s about a risk/benefit question for each family.
 If parents feel that their functioning is greatly compromised, or they are highly stressed by lack of sleep because of an older baby’s night waking (or that their baby is adversely affected by night waking) it’s not our place to second guess them if they want to try sleep training.
 Highly stressed, unhappy parents aren’t the best thing for babies either.
 So if a family tries sleep training and it works relatively quickly, and they don’t have to keep doing it over and over again, and the parents understand that the non-responsiveness required in sleep training is an exception to the rule, and if less interrupted nights help the parent(s) be happier and more responsive and sensitive to their babies, then sleep training could be helpful for a family.

 But at the same time, if parents want to soothe their babies at night, because they think that’s what their child needs, or they find it easier, or because they’ve tried sleep training and it didn’t work (which happens frequently), sleep training proponents have no right to tell them that they are failing to teach their babies to self-soothe.
-Science suggests otherwise.
+Science tells us otherwise.